joealewine/blockchain-rhos/ibp-console-ha.md

    The likelihood of a full regional failure is low.
 However, to account for this failure, you can set up multiple clusters in different regions where each cluster has it's own linked console.
 If an entire region fails, redundant peers in the cluster in the other regions can service the work load.
 For production environments, configuring your blockchain **peers** across multiple regions provides the maximum HA coverage available.

-   This scenario uses redundant peers across multiple worker nodes in multiple regions, which provides the highest degree of HA.
+   This scenario uses redundant peers across multiple worker nodes in multiple regions, which provide the highest degree of HA.
 This approach is also a recommended scenario for a production network when your resiliency requirements merit the investment.

    See this topic on [Setting up multi-region HA deployments](/docs/services/blockchain?topic=blockchain-ibp-console-hadr-mr) for steps to configure your {{site.data.keyword.blockchainfull_notm}} Platform peers across multiple regions.